 |

-know that Mr. Chan was often joined in his many adventures by his number one and number two sons.
-However, with an eventual
+probably know that Mr. Chan was often joined in his many adventures by his number one and number two sons.
+However,

-total of FOURTEEN offspring, several other children from the Chan household appeared onscreen at least once during the Charlie
+with an eventual total of FOURTEEN offspring, several other children from the Chan household appeared onscreen at least once

 A photograph of the entire Chan family, that includes Charlie Chan,

-Chan's Secret (1935), and sharp-eyed viewers will note that it is hanging on a wall in Charlie Chan's office in
+Charlie Chan's Secret (1935), and sharp-eyed viewers will note that it is hanging on a wall in Charlie Chan's

-Charlie Chan at the Olympics (1937).
-If we may be so bold as to figure that this photograph was probably taken
+office in Charlie Chan at the Olympics (1937).
+If we may be so bold as to figure that this photograph

-sometime in the middle of the year 1930, we might be able to guess the approximate ages of the children.
+was probably taken sometime in the middle of the year 1930, we might be able to guess the approximate ages of some of the

-A new addition to the Chan family makes her appearance in a photograph in two films from the
+A new addition to the Chan family makes her appearance in a photograph as seen in Charlie

 However, we are tossed a few slightly troublesome curves in other

-size and age.
-It should be noted that, while the above-mentioned Chan family photograph shows six boys and five girls, the
+of size and age.
+It should be noted that, while the above-mentioned Chan family photograph shows six boys and five girls,

-reverse numbers, plus the latest addition to the family, the infant girl who was pictured in the photograph mentioned above,
+the reverse numbers, plus the latest addition to the family, the infant girl who was pictured in the photograph mentioned

-maybe a year old, the Chan family now has a total of thirteen children.
-The photographs above, publicity stills from this
+who is maybe a year old, the Chan family now has a total of thirteen children.
+The photographs above, publicity stills

-film, only lay more dishes on our rather confusing Chan family table.
-The photo of the Chan family at dinner seems to indicate
+from this film, only lay more dishes on our rather confusing Chan family table.
+The photo of the Chan family at dinner

-that the Chans have seven boys, two of them quite young, and four girls seated with Mr. and Mrs. Chan at the dinner table.
+seems to indicate that the Chans have seven boys, two of them quite young, and four girls seated with Mr. and Mrs. Chan at

-these children do not match how those in the photograph would have aged over the intervening years, so, more than a little
+how those in the original photograph would have aged over the intervening years.
+So, in the end, more than a little

 "blending" of the portrayals is perhaps called for.